njbirk/big_data_bowl_2025/misdirection_analysis/README.md

 - The `man_in_motion` event was also not accurate for usage as a motion start indicator, so the spline method is used to calculate motion start.
 A slight adjustment was made to find a local jerk maxima rather than the global maximum.
 This is because the global jerk maximum sometimes occurs while the player is changing direction during motion.

 - Motion end event is simply the first frame such that all frames after until the snap the player has 0 speed (or within some low speed threshold).

+## Pre-Motion Classification (`premotion_classify.py`)

+- Call `create_dataset() -> str` to create a dataset that K-means or another classification algorithm can run on
+  - Return the path to dataset in parquet format (call `pd.read_parquet(path)`).
+The path is created from a unique timestamp in case any additional datasets are created later